ISAAKiel/recexcavAAR/cran-comments.md

 ## R CMD check results in my test environments

 There were no ERRORs or WARNINGs.
-I see three NOTEs:
+I see two NOTEs:

-  * checking CRAN incoming feasibility ...
-NOTE
-    Maintainer: 'Clemens Schmid <clemens@nevrome.de>'
-    Possibly mis-spelled words in DESCRIPTION:
+  * Possibly mis-spelled words in DESCRIPTION:
     subunits (9:221)
     toolset (9:16)
     workflow (9:286)
-  * File 'recexcavAAR/libs/i386/recexcavAAR.dll':
-    Found no calls to: 'R_registerRoutines', 'R_useDynamicSymbols'
-    File 'recexcavAAR/libs/x64/recexcavAAR.dll':
-    Found no calls to: 'R_registerRoutines', 'R_useDynamicSymbols'
-    It is good practice to register native routines and to disable symbol search.
-    See 'Writing portable packages' in the 'Writing R Extensions' manual.
   * Examples with CPU or elapsed time > 5s
              user system elapsed
     posdeclist 13.968  0.028  14.028

+I think both NOTEs are negligible, because they don't interfere with the 	functionality of the package in any way.